 - Music streaming such as Pandora or Spotify

-- News sites such as BBC, CNN, Huffington Post, National Public Radio, and Reuters
+- News sites such as BBC, CNN, Huffington Post, National Public Radio and Reuters

-- eBook sites like Public Bookshelf
+- eBook sites like Project Gutenberg

 - Game sites, including King.com and Miniclip